 VIL can be used for a classification of storm severity (Kitzmiller et al. 1995).
-VIL values exceed 10 kg/m in convective events (thunderstorms); the higher the VIL, the more severe the storm.
+VIL values exceed 10 kg/m2 in convective events (thunderstorms); the higher the VIL, the more severe the storm.
 NowcastMix uses the VIL product as one of its input data sets.
 The VIL Track product is useful for depicting paths of moving cells.
+In case of cell splits two divergent VIL paths can be observed.
 It should be noted that VIL overestimates the "water content" when hail is present (especially water coated hail).
-In the VIL formula, as given above, the reflectivities are always interpreted as belonging to liquid hydrometeors.
-However, this overestimation pronounces severe storms, which make VIL a kind of "storm severity indicator".